Egg allergy: Mechanisms

 Allergic reactions are hyperactive responses of the immune system to generally innocuous substances, such as proteins in the foods we eat.
 Why some proteins trigger allergic reactions while others do not is not entirely clear, although in part thought to be due to resistance to digestion.
 Because of this, intact or largely intact proteins reach the small intestine, which has a large presence of white blood cells involved in immune reactions.
 The heat of cooking structurally degrades protein molecules, potentially making them less allergenic.

 The pathophysiology of allergic responses can be divided into two phases.
-The first is an acute response that occurs within minutes to an hour or two exposure to an allergen.
-This phase can either subside or progress into a "late-phase reaction" which can substantially prolong the symptoms of a response, and result in more tissue damage.
+The first is an acute response that occurs within minutes to an hour or two of exposure to an allergen.
+This phase can either subside or progress into a "late-phase reaction," which can substantially prolong the symptoms of a response and result in more tissue damage.
 In the early stages of acute allergic reaction, lymphocytes previously sensitized to a specific protein or protein fraction react by quickly producing a particular type of antibody known as secreted IgE (sIgE), which circulates in the blood and binds to IgE-specific receptors on the surface of other kinds of immune cells called mast cells and basophils.
 Both of these are involved in the acute inflammatory response.
 Activated mast cells and basophils undergo a process called degranulation, during which they release histamine and other inflammatory chemical mediators called (cytokines, interleukins, leukotrienes, and prostaglandins) into the surrounding tissue causing several systemic effects, such as vasodilation, mucous secretion, nerve stimulation, and smooth-muscle contraction.
 This results in runny nose, itchiness, shortness of breath, and potentially anaphylaxis.
-Depending on the individual, the allergen, and the mode of introduction, the symptoms can be system-wide (classical anaphylaxis), or localized to particular body systems; asthma is localized to the respiratory system while eczema is localized to the skin.
+Depending on the individual, the allergen, and the mode of introduction, the symptoms can be system-wide (classical anaphylaxis) or localized to particular body systems; asthma is localized to the respiratory system while eczema is localized to the skin.